allaboutapps/integresql/README.md

 #### Demo

-If you want to take a look on how we with integrate IntegreSQL - ;) - please just try our [go-starter](https://github.com/allaboutapps/go-starter) project or take a look at our [testing setup code](https://github.com/allaboutapps/go-starter/blob/master/internal/test/testing.go).
+If you want to take a look on how we integrate IntegreSQL - 🤭 - please just try our [go-starter](https://github.com/allaboutapps/go-starter) project or take a look at our [testing setup code](https://github.com/allaboutapps/go-starter/blob/master/internal/test/testing.go).

 ## Install